ethanhinson/kubernetes-and-you/README.md

 This is a simple Kind cluster setup for local development.
 It is based on the [official documentation](https://kind.sigs.k8s.io/docs/user/quick-start/).
 ## Prerequisites
 You should have installed kubectl, Docker, and golang 1.20.

+### Without installing Go

+Go is only used to install `kind` in a platform-agnostic way the scripts.
+If you would like to skip this prerequisite, you can install `kind` manually by following the instructions [here](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).

+If you manually install `kind` you still must run the `1.install-kind.sh` script to create the cluster.

 ## Scenario
 Imagine you are working an organization with multiple teams.
 Each team uses its own language.
 But since we are working in a services oriented environment.
 It is important that our apps be able to communicate with each other.